Learn What to Look For In Order to Help Your Children

 Children require time and help in order to cope with a divorce.
 One of the last things they need during this time is additional stress, especially stress brought on by a custody issue.
 In order to better protect your children, it is important to seek the help of an attorney if a custody issue arises.

 Law Office of Alexandra White, PC wants to help you through this process and to assist you in your custody case.
 If you have a custody question or an upcoming dispute, let us help you.
-Call (303) 647-4245 or visit us online to schedule a consultation.
+Call (303) 647-4245 or visit us online to schedule a free consultation.